 “It takes longer to teach someone else to do it than it does for me to just do it myself.”

 The first time, yes.
 And the second time.
 And possibly the third and fourth time, because it truly does take a while for someone to not just learn the ins and outs of a given task, but also to get acquainted with your larger “why” and “how”—your values and your style.
 But after the fourth time, they are going to be able to do it just fine and you won’t have to do it ever again.

 Do the math—which is better: you do it with them four more times and then never again?
 Or you do it yourself forever?
 See what I mean?

+Being an entrepreneur is the opportunity to solve an endless series of problems.
 The opportunity to engage with those problems is a privilege.

-No one likes it when the website goes down or the client cancels or a team member drops the ball, any more than a parent likes it when a diaper needs changing or a child cries in the night or they are forced to answer thirty-seven questions about why the sky is blue.
+No one likes it when the website goes down or the client cancels or a team member drops the ball, any more than a parent likes it when a diaper needs changing or a child cries in the night or they are forced to answer 37 questions about why the sky is blue.

 But that’s the gig.

 Your total job description is this: solve problems.